FantasticFiasco/certifications/azure/az-204-developing-solutions-for-microsoft-azure/README.md

     - Expiration
 - Caching
   - No internal cache exists in the consumption tier, use Azure Cache for Redis instead

+## Cosmos DB

+- Storage medium: SSD
+- Architecture
+  - Physical partitions
+    - Max 50 GB
+    - Max 10 000 RU
+  - Logical partitions
+    - Important to pick the right partition id
+  - Without global distribution
+    - 1 leader
+    - 3 followers
+    - Limits
+  - With global distribution, in this example with 3 regions where each region has
+    - 1 leader
+    - 2 followers
+    - 1 forwarder with the job of forwarding changes to the leaders in the two other regions
+  - Global distribution and conflicts
+    - Default conflict policy is to let the last write win
+    - Custom conflict policies can be accomplished by registering a stored procedure
+- Document properties
+  - `_rid` - Unique identifier
+  - `_etag` - Tag used for optimistic concurrency control
+  - `_ts` - Timestamp when document was updated
+  - `_self` - Addressable URI of the document
+  - `id` - User defined unique name in logical partition
+- Stored procedures
+  - Used when writing data
+  - Written in JavaScript
+  - Only executed in partition leaders
+- User defined functions
+  - As a stored procedure, but execute in followers

+## Storage Account

+### Static website

+- Container is called `$web`
+- Will be accessible at `https://<account name>.<zone name>.web.core.windows.net/<file name>`

+### Azure Queue Storage

+- Max 64 kB message size

 ## TODO